 Red-handed tamarins are small primates native to South America.
 These primates are social animals and can often be found in groups of anywhere from two to twenty individuals.
 They are active during the day and spend much of their time foraging for food in trees and on the ground.
 Red-handed tamarins communicate with a variety of vocalizations, facial expressions, and body language.
 They also have a unique form of communication known as “touching hands” where they touch each other’s hands with their own hands or feet.

-See also What is Red Drum Fish Animal
+See also What is Rex Rabbit Animal

 Red-handed tamarins are territorial animals and will defend their territories against intruders.
 They use scent marking as well as vocalizations to mark their territories and discourage intruders from entering.
 When defending their territory, red-handed tamarins may also engage in aggressive behaviors such as chasing, biting, and even fighting with intruders.